latenitefilms/TransferToolbox/docs/how-to-use.md

 - **Compound Clips** will come across correctly, however you cannot modify them in Final Cut Pro for iPad.
 - **Multicam Clips** with more than 4 angles will come across correctly, however you still only have access to the first 4 angles in Final Cut Pro for iPad.

-If you find any other issues/limitations, [please let us know](https://transfertoolbox.io/support/).
+If you find any other issues or limitations, [please let us know](https://transfertoolbox.io/support/).

 ---